Search for MeV Gamma-ray emission from TeV bright red dwarfs with COMPTEL: Data Analysis

 To evaluate the significance we calculated the following test statistic~\cite{Mattox1996}:

 where $\ln L(M_s + M_b)$ represents the likelihood when both the source model ($M_s$) and the background model ($M_b$) are fitted to the data.
 According to Wilks' theorem, TS follows a $\chi^{2}$ distribution with $n$ degrees of freedom, where $n$ is equal to the number of free parameters for the source model~\cite{Wilks}.
 This same statistics is also used in analysis of data from Fermi-LAT and IceCube~\cite{MannaFermi,Pasumarti,Pasumarti2}.
+The detection significance or $Z$-score is given by the square root of TS.
+Therefore, for a 3$\sigma$ (5$\sigma$) detection, TS has to be greater than 9 (25).
+Smaller values of TS implies that the data is consistent with background.
 In case of null detection, we presented the upper limits for the differential photon flux using a reference energy of 30 MeV, similar to M24.